LayerManager/layman/README.md

 - [pipenv](https://pipenv.kennethreitz.org/en/latest/)
 - [node.js](https://nodejs.org/) 10+ & npm

 Pipenv is recommended tool for installing **python-level** dependencies.
-Both Pipfile and Pipfile.lock are located in [`docker/`](#docker/) directory.
+Both Pipfile and Pipfile.lock are located in [`docker/`](docker/) directory.

 Npm is recommended tool for installing **node.js-level** dependencies.
-Both package.json and package-lock.json are located in [`hslayers/`](#hslayers/) directory.
+Both package.json and package-lock.json are located in [`hslayers/`](hslayers/) directory.

 Next you need to choose how you deploy Layman.
-As Layman is a Flask application, check Flask's [deployment options](https://flask.palletsprojects.com/en/1.1.x/deploying/).
-Keep in mind that Flask is safe to run with **one process** only.
+As Layman is Flask application, check Flask's [deployment options](https://flask.palletsprojects.com/en/1.1.x/deploying/).
+Keep in mind that Layman is safe to run with **one process** only (and any number of celery worker processes).

 Configure Layman using [environment settings](doc/env-settings.md).
+Demo configuration is a good starting point to setup Layman for production, however it needs to be adjusted carefully.
 First focus for example on
 - LAYMAN_SETTINGS_MODULE
 - FLASK_ENV (should be set to `production`)
 - LTC_SESSION_SECRET
 - FLASK_SECRET_KEY

-Demo configuration is a good starting point to setup Layman for production, however it needs to be adjusted carefully.

 Last, start layman and necessary services:
 - hslayers using npm